manuel-sosa/CryptoClustering/README.md

   <img width="600" height="400" src="https://github.com/manuel-sosa/CryptoClustering/blob/main/crypto_image.jpg">
 </p>

-# :money_with_wings: Module 19 Challenge - "Clustering Crypto"
+# :money_with_wings: Module 19 Challenge - Clustering Crypto

-It is a comprehensive project focused on applying unsupervised learning techniques, specifically clustering, to analyze and predict cryptocurrency market behaviors.
-The challenge revolves around the hypothesis that cryptocurrencies can be grouped based on their 24-hour and 7-day price changes, using data-driven insights to uncover underlying patterns in the market.
+This is a comprehensive project focused on applying unsupervised learning techniques, specifically clustering, to analyze and predict cryptocurrency market behaviors.
+The challenge revolves around the hypothesis that cryptocurrencies can be **grouped based on their 24-hour and 7-day price changes**, using data-driven insights to uncover underlying patterns in the market.

 <p align="center">
   <img width="600" height="400" src="https://github.com/manuel-sosa/CryptoClustering/blob/main/elbow_curve.png">